DominiqueMakowski/CV/cv/cv.typ

   #heading(level: 2, outlined: true, md(title))
 ]

-// Two columns of cards, split by `kind`, each under its own label.
+// Columns of cards, split by `kind`, each under its own label.
+Two columns by
+// default; more kinds than columns wrap into further rows, in the order given.
 #let cv-columns(
   items,
   kinds: (),
   headings: (),
   logo-dir: none,
+  columns: 2,
+  widths: none,
   gutter: 26pt,
   row-gap: 11pt,
   breakable: false,